AvolitesLtd/TitanManual/docs/timelines.md

 sidebar_label: Timelines introduction
 ---

-Timelines allow you to create a precisely timed light show which you can either run from the console's internal timer or synchronise to an external timecode source.
+Timelines allow you to create a precisely timed sequence which you can either run from the console's internal timer or synchronise to an external timecode source.
 This can be useful for an opening sequence for a corporate event, a complex song in a show where the song is pre-recorded or run to